Cpt-Hazama/GMod-PBR-Modules/README.md

 # Installation
 Place in /GarrysMod/garrysmod/ folder

+Also, make sure 'r_PhysPropStaticLighting' is set to '0'

 # Developer Usage
 If everything is installed correctly, you can use the PBR shader in your VMTs.
 This PBR shader allows for MRAO (Metalness, Roughness, Ambient Occ.) styled design.